jwashek/exagora.me/_posts/2023-03-20-name-in-vain.md

 ```
 I. to lift, bear up, carry, take
   A. (Qal)
     i. to lift, lift up
     ii. to bear, carry, support, sustain, endure
 ```

-The word `bear up` or `to bear` is the key takeaway here.
+The phrase `bear up` or `to bear` is the key takeaway here.
 A lot of scholars agree that the word `take` used in Exodus 20:7 is a mistranslation and should have better been translated `to bear`.
 Okay, but why is this important?
 If the word is assumed to mean `to bear`, then this changes the entire meaning of "*not taking God's name in vain*" to "*not misrepresenting God's name*."
 When we bear His name, we represent Him; we are ambassadors.
 How can we represent God if our actions do not prove we truly bear His name?
 In other words, the 3<sup>rd</sup> Commandment is a call to "walk the walk" and not just "talk the talk."
 To further expand on this, the Old Testament provides a story of bearing names in Exodus 28.
 God instructs that a breastpiece should be worn by Aaron which bears the names of the sons of Israel upon it before entering the Holy Place.
 Aaron was to do this for a remembrance to them; representing the children of Israel to God since he was the High Priest [(Hebrews 5:1)](https://www.biblegateway.com/passage/?search=hebrews+5%3A1&version=ESV).

 > <u>Exodus 28:12,29</u><br>
 > **12** And you shall set the two stones on the shoulder pieces of the ephod, as stones of remembrance for the sons of Israel.
 And Aaron shall bear their names before the Lord on his two shoulders for remembrance. <br>